Whiteknight/Rosella/libraries/harness.md

 ## Overview

-The Harness library provides utilities necessary to create a custom test harness for a test suite.
+The Harness library provides utilities necessary to create a custom test harness for a TAP-based test suite.

 ## Concepts